SchwarzIT/community-stackit-go-client/README.md

 ## Auto retry

-The client has an option to automatically retry calls that failed (for example, if the API returned a temporary internal server error)
+The client can automatically retry failed calls using `pkg/retry`

-The following code is the simplest way to enable retry in the client, using default settings:
+To enable retry in the client, use `SetRetry`:

 ```
 package main